 An Australian Republic?
 Facts and Sentiment

-In considering the question of whether Australia should move to become a republic, I think its helpful to consider both fact and sentiment.
+In considering the question of whether Australia should move to become a republic, I think its helpful to consider both facts and sentiment.

-Currently, in the Commonwealth of Australia, executive power is constitutionally vested in the Queen of England (ie. she is the Head of State), but is exercisable only by the Australian Governor-General.
+Currently, in the Commonwealth of Australia, executive power is constitutionally vested in the “Queen” and “Her Majesty’s heirs and successors in the sovereignty of the United Kingdom” (being 1900, this actually Queen Victoria) but is exercisable only by the Australian Governor-General.

 Whilst the Governor-General is named as the Queen’s “representative”, those powers specifically extend to the “execution and maintenance of this Constitution, and of the laws of the Commonwealth”.